 Gal.
 3:16 Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.

 We must pay careful attention to the exact wording of a passage.
 Sometimes the proper interpretation of a passage may hinge on a particular word, phrase, verb tense, or, as in the case of the previous verse, a single letter.
 Scripture also contains many figures of speech which must be taken into account as well.

 10. It Only Takes One Clear Verse (Correctly Interpreted) to Refute a False Teaching.

 Let us also keep in mind that we only need one clear verse (correctly interpreted) to refute a false teaching.

 Matt.
 4:7 Jesus said unto him, It is written again, Thou shalt not tempt the Lord thy God.

-There are other principals of interpretation that we could look at, but these will provide a believer with a solid foundation for interpreting the Bible.
+There are other principles of interpretation that we could look at, but these will provide a believer with a solid foundation for interpreting the Bible.